AlexJHayward/mars-rover/README.md

 ## Running the code

-I've packaged an sbt executable (shamelessly stolen from the PlayFramework SBT starter template) that should hopefully make this easy enough to run.
-If for whatever reason that doesn't work, `brew install sbt` should install SBT nicely enough.
+I've packaged an `/.sbt` script and `sbt-dist` directory (shamelessly stolen from the PlayFramework SBT starter template) that should hopefully make this easy enough to run.
+As long as you have Java installed (any version should do) then the scripts here should deal with getting everything else setup for you.
+If for whatever reason that doesn't work, `brew install sbt` should be all you need to get up and running.

 The other option is opening the project in IntelliJ with the Scala plugin and that _should_ be packaged with everything you need to click the big green arrow in `Main.scala`.